 However these “non-tax compulsory payments” (NTCPs) operate in a similar way to taxes in that they serve either to increase the employer’s labour costs or to reduce the employee’s net take-home pay.
 The OECD has therefore calculated a set of “compulsory payment indicators” which are designed to show the combined impact of taxes and NTCPs net of benefits.
 The list of indicators which are analogous to the corresponding tax indicators published in the OECD Taxing Wages publication is as follows:

-C. Corporate and capital income taxes
+C. Corporate and capital income taxes and Effective tax rates

-Tables II.1 to II.4 show the corporate tax rates and the top tax burden on dividend income for the period 2000-2014.
+Tables II.1 to II.4 show the corporate tax rates and the top tax burden on dividend income for the period 2000-2018.

 D. Taxes on consumption

-The Consumption Tax Trends 2014 publication illustrates the evolution of consumption taxes as instruments for raising tax revenue.
+The Consumption Tax Trends 2018 publication illustrates the evolution of consumption taxes as instruments for raising tax revenue.
 It identifies and documents the large number of differences that exist in respect of the consumption tax base, rates and implementation rules while highlighting the features underlying their development.
 It looks, in particular, at developments in the Value Added Tax/Goods and Services Tax (VAT/GST) area.
 It notably presents an updated estimate of the VAT Revenue Ratio (VRR) for OECD countries, providing an indicator of the loss of VAT revenue as a consequence of exemptions and reduced rates, fraud, evasion and tax planning.
 It also notes the emergence of the OECD International VAT/GST Guidelines as the international standard for the application of VAT to cross-border trade in services and intangibles.

 Selected Excise Duties